Update the trustee of your Family Trust

 - John Smith atf the Smith Family Trust

-In years to come, if you change the trustee of your family trust again, then it is just the new trustee ‘as trustee for’ the Smith Family Trust.
+If you change the trustee of your family trust again in years to come, the new trustee will be ‘as trustee for’ the Smith Family Trust.

 See also